Find A Doctor

 Dr. Miller, originally from Denver, is a happy transplant to Wyoming for the past 20 years.
 A faculty member since 2004, he and his family took a four year detour to the east African country of Rwanda to help start a family medicine residency for Rwandan doctors.
 One of his favorite quotes is from Hippocrates: “Cure sometimes, treat often, comfort always” which captures the limitation of medicine but the limitless nature of human connection.

-Title: Assistant Professor
+Title: Clinical Professor

 Education